Worm drive: Direction of transmission

 Unlike with ordinary gear trains, the direction of transmission (input shaft vs output shaft) is not reversible when using large reduction ratios.
 This is due to the greater friction involved between the worm and worm wheel, and is especially prevalent when a single-start (one spiral) worm is used.
 This can be an advantage when it is desired to eliminate any possibility of the output driving the input.
 If a multi-start worm (multiple spirals) is used, then the ratio reduces accordingly, and the braking effect of a worm and worm wheel may need to be discounted, as the wheel may be able to drive the worm.

 Worm drive configurations in which the wheel cannot drive the worm are called self-locking.
 Whether a worm drive is self-locking depends on the lead angle, the pressure angle, and the coefficient of friction.

+History

+The invention of the worm drive is attributed by some to Archimedes during the First Punic War, wherein the size of the ships being built necessitated a much larger crane than was available at the time.
+The crane developed for this purpose utilised a worm drive and several magnifying gears and was named the barulkon.
+The description of this crane was recorded in the Library of Alexandria, and subsequent engineers would draw upon Archimedes' ideas until the first technical drawings of a worm drive were developed by Leonardo da Vinci; the design was limited by the fact that metallic gears had not been invented by the advent of the 15th century, and the drive was never built in his lifetime.

+It was recognized since the invention of the worm drive that it was most effective when a large gear ratio was to be used; up until the 1900s, it continued to be used for this purpose, though it found limited applications in the early development of electric motors as the drives would overheat at high shaft speeds.
+The modern applications of the worm drive began shortly after the introduction of more effective lubrication methods through closed gear housings.